musikele/musikele.github.io/_posts/2021-09-17-a-better-git-log.md

 paginate: true
 comments: true
 author: musikele
-category: Italiano
+category: English
 layout: post
 date: 2021-09-17
-title: a better git log
+title: A better Git Log
 permalink: a-better-git-log
 description: 'Do you find that git log is a bit too verbose for your standards?
 With this alias you''ll see it improved! '